cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

 Following our :doc:`/tutorials-and-examples/blog/blog` example, imagine we wanted to secure the access to certain URLs, based on the logged in user.
-We also have another requirement, to allow our blog to have multiple authors so each one of them can create their own posts, edit and delete them at will disallowing other authors to make any changes on one's posts.
+We also have another requirement, to allow our blog to have multiple authors so each one of them can create their own articles, edit and delete them at will disallowing other authors to make any changes on one's articles.

 Creating All Users' Related Code
 ================================